tel: +48 22 499 98 98

 • They exhibit extremely high magnetic induction on the surface of the magnet,

-• Wide application in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.
+• Key role in modern technologies – find application in hard drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-• Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
-Additionally, small elements of these products can hinder the diagnostic process when they are in the body.
+• Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
+Furthermore, miniscule components of these devices can hinder the diagnostic process after entering the body.

 Neodymium magnets can demagnetize at high temperatures.